Skip to main content

 Expressive styles

-Our expressive type styles are used to enhance storytelling and brand expression — not to replace functional text — and should be used sparingly alongside our functional style.
-We offer two expressive type styles: Connected type and Outlined type.
+Our Expressive styles are used to enhance storytelling and brand expression — not to replace functional text — and should be used sparingly alongside our Functional style.
+We offer two Expressive styles: Connected type and Outlined type.

 Connected type